 In 2017, a number of U.S. Service members, civilians, and their families brought a complaint in the U.S. District Court for the District of Columbia (the "District Court") against a number of pharmaceutical and medical device companies, including GE Healthcare and certain affiliates, alleging that the defendants violated the U.S. Anti-Terrorism Act.
 The complaint seeks monetary relief and alleges that the defendants provided funding for an Iraqi terrorist organization through their sales practices pursuant to pharmaceutical and medical device contracts with the Iraqi Ministry of Health.
 In July 2020, the District Court granted defendants' motions to dismiss and dismissed all of the plaintiffs' claims.
 In January 2022, a panel of the U.S. Court of Appeals for the District of Columbia Circuit reversed the District Court's decision.
-In February 2022, the defendants requested review of the decision by all of the judges on the U.S. Court of Appeals for the District of Columbia Circuit.
+In February 2022, the defendants requested review of the decision by all of the judges on the U.S. Court of Appeals for the District of Columbia for the District of Columbia for the District of Columbia Circuit.